 How We Provide Care

 Our medical professionals work as a team to provide more intensive services to our patients than what is normally provided in an acute hospital setting.
-Our long-term acute care team consists of physicians, nurses, therapists, specialists, pharmacists and other highly trained medical professionals.
+Our critical care team consists of physicians, nurses, therapists, specialists, pharmacists and other highly trained medical professionals.
 It is led by our full-time medical director.

 We tailor our medical services to the complex needs of our patients, creating a personalized plan of care that is guided by the patient’s attending physician and coordinated with consulting specialists when necessary.